soulshake/fonos/README.md

 You should be able to see it under `Files` in the [Moped interface](http://fonos.local:6680/moped), for example.
 If it plays through your speakers, there might be an issue with your credentials for the service you're trying to play through (e.g. Spotify/Soundcloud/etc).

-### The interface shows that it's playing, but I don't hear any sound
+### "The interface shows that it's playing, but I don't hear any sound"

 - Ensure your Pi is connected to your speaker via audio cable.
 - Ensure your speaker is plugged in and on.